 These are the order types I use for swing trading.
 I use these order types to navigate price gaps, control risk, take profits, and control my entry price.

 Stock price gaps can be frustrating.
 The price can gap against us, causing a larger loss than expected.
-The price can also gap when we are trying to get into a trade, causing us to miss our entry point.
+The price can also gap when we are trying to get into a trade, causing us to miss our entry point or get a far worse entry price than expected (depending on order type).

 In this article, we will explore stock gaps, what they are, and how to navigate them using our strategies and our order types.